morphogenetic2/microgels/README.md

 1. Select the folder containing your images using the file chooser.
 The images must be in .tiff or .png format.
 2. Enter the estimated diameter (in pixels) of the microgels.
 You can estimate it quickly using the measure tool in ImageJ.
 Ideally, all the images should have good contrast between the microgel and the background and have similar sizes, if you have images with varying sizes it's better to run them in different batches.
 3. Click the "Process Images" button to start the analysis.
-4. The script will generate mask overlays and save them in the "mask_overlays" subfolder.
+4. The script will generate mask overlays and save them in the "mask_overlays" subfolder, together with a histogram of the size distribution and the average and standard deviation of the best Gaussian fit.
 5. Segmentation results will be saved as an Excel file in the selected folder.
 By default, and to avoid artifacts, the script will only save the segmented masks with an aspect ratio between 0.8 and 1.2, but this can be easily modified in the script.
 The output are in pixels, you'll need to transform the pixels to actual units, but I might implement this functionality later to make things easier.